"Security vs. Interoperability" Arguments: An Analytical Framework: Case Studies and Analysis

+Before the actions of the competition authorities, WhatsApp and Messenger users could only message other users on WhatsApp and Messenger, respectively.
+WhatsApp has taken limited measures to support interoperation; Messenger remains siloed. iMessage is only available on iPhones, but iMessage users could always send and receive (SMS) messages to and from Android phones.\footnote{iMessage-to-iMessage communication offers \iffullversion end-to-end encryption \else E2EE \fi and additional features not available in iPhone-to-Android communication on iMessage.
+Unlike iMessage, WhatsApp and Messenger do not support SMS messaging.
+The three apps are used for similar purposes in practice.}

-Even when narrowing our focus to just E2EE text messaging, it is clear there is substantial engineering work to be done to achieve secure interoperation.
-Meta based WhatsApp encryption on the Signal Protocol, which is developed by the non-profit Signal Foundation, and is considered the gold standard in the field \cite{meta_interop}.
-Meta will require that any third-party looking to interoperate uses the Signal Protocol or `a compatible protocol if they are able to demonstrate it offers the same security guarantees' \cite{meta_interop}.
-For many smaller providers, the possibility of interoperating with WhatsApp may provide ample incentive to do the engineering work to meet these requirements.
-For WhatsApp, secure interoperation will also require some engineering, including building secure connections with third-party servers and coordinating message formats \cite{meta_interop}.
-This may take significant effort, but appears very tractable.
+There is substantial engineering work to be done to achieve secure interoperation across E2EE messaging applications---even for basic messaging functionality, putting aside common auxiliary features such as group messages, disappearing messages, read receipts, and so on.
+Meta's encryption for both WhatsApp and Messenger is based on the Signal Protocol, which is developed by the non-profit Signal Foundation, and is considered the gold standard in the field \cite{meta_interop}.
+Meta has stated a requirement that third parties seeking to interoperate must use the Signal Protocol or ``a compatible protocol if they are able to demonstrate it offers the same security guarantees'' \cite{meta_interop}.
+For smaller providers, the possibility of interoperating with WhatsApp may provide ample incentive to do the engineering work to meet these requirements.
+For Meta, secure interoperation will also require some engineering, including building secure connections with third-party servers and coordinating message formats \cite{meta_interop}.